WelcomeJanet Leidy, M.Ac., L.Ac.Your Acupuncture TreatmentWhat is Acupuncture?Frequently Asked QuestionsInsuranceDirectionsPatient ResourcesContact Us

 • White blood cells migrate to the area of needle insertion, thereby stimulating the bodies natural immune defenses.

-The needles are ultra thin.
-They are nothing at all like the needles we get injections with at the doctor's office.
-Each needle is sterile and is used only once and then is disposed.
-After insertion of the needle, generally many people may feel a slight tingling, pulling, tugging, or heavy sensation at the point of insertion that lasts for only a few seconds.
-This is normal and indicates that the treatment is working.
-Some people may not feel any sensation.
-An acupuncture needle being inserted does not feel at all like an injection from a hypodermic needle.
+The needles are very thin.
+They are nothing at all like the hypodermic needles used by Western medical professionals.
+Each acupuncture needle is sterile, is used only once, and then is disposed of in a medical waste container.
+After insertion of the needle, some people may feel a slight tingling, pulling, tugging, or heavy sensation at the point of insertion that lasts for only a few seconds.
+Acupuncturists call this "obtaining the Qi" (chee).
+This is a normal sensation and indicates that the treatment is working.
+Some people may not feel any sensation at all.
+Each person will have their own unique experience.

 5. What should I expect on my first visit?

 The first visit to an acupuncturist usually begins with the practitioner taking a detailed health history.
-After careful review of your history, the practitioner will begin to diagnose your ailment using a Chinese Medical Diagnosis.
-Palpation (to explore by touch) of various acupuncture points on the body, an examination of the tongue, and the taking of your pulse are common diagnostic techniques in Acupuncture and Oriental Medicine.
-Using all of this information, the practitioner will then determine the cause of your symptoms.
+After careful review of your history, the practitioner will begin to diagnose your ailment using an East Asian Traditional Medical Diagnosis.
+Palpation (to explore by touch) of various acupuncture points on the body, an examination of the tongue, and the taking of the pulse are common diagnostic techniques in Acupuncture Medicine.
+Using all of this information, the practitioner will then determine the cause of your symptoms and ailments.
 Needles will be inserted into very specific acupuncture points on the body.
-The acupuncturist may use moxa, cupping, or electrical stimulation to enhance acupuncture's therapeutic effects.
-Your first visit will take about 90 minutes, with subsequent visits lasting about 60 minutes.
+The acupuncturist may use moxa, cupping, scraping (gua sha) or electrical stimulation to enhance acupuncture session's therapeutic effects.
+Your first visit will take about 60-75 minutes, with subsequent visits lasting about 50-60 minutes.

 6. How Many Treatments Will I Need?